-Software testing is a technology area in which having a rapport between all the parties involved and making things clear, uniform, and re-usable can, often, mean the difference between success and failure.
+Software testing is a technology area in which having a rapport between all the parties involved and making things clear, uniform, and re-usable can often mean the difference between success and failure.

-Unless proper definitions are given from the outset and a system of new definitions’ legitimate addition is provided, you may wind up with a tangle of terms and notions that will slow down your QA process and result in the survival of those bugs that would, otherwise, have ceased to exist.
+Unless proper definitions are given from the outset and a system of new definitions’ legitimate addition is provided, you may wind up with a tangle of terms and notions that will slow down your QA process and result in the survival of those bugs that would have otherwise ceased to exist.

 Is there any viable solution to this wide-spread problem?

 Yes, there is.
 After we began to favor Behavior-driven testing over the other more common testing approaches (and to use the corresponding testing tools, such as, for instance, Cucumber) we have been able to dispose of most of our ambiguity-related problems and to improve our testing quality immensely.

 So, how can Behavior-driven testing and the usage of such awesome, in our opinion, testing tools, as Cucumber or JBehave, help?

 1. Better-Structured, Clearly Understandable and Highly Usable Test Cases